pcardotatgit/ISE-Automation-Workshop/README.md

 **Run the Webex Bot Logic**

-Just run the **webex_bot.py**.
-Then you are supposed to see it waiting for messages.
+Just run the **run_bot.py** into a new python virtual environment console.
+Then you are supposed to see it starting we no visible errors and finally waiting for messages in the webex room, with a **websocket connected** message which confirms that everything was Okay.

+Now, every time we type something in the Webex Room we set up as the alerting room, we will see our message computed in the Webex Bot logic console.

 Review the **syslog_server.py** code and pay attention to the way we query the endpoint isolation.

-This is an **if statement** based on the value of the **use_webex_bot** variable.
+There is an **if statement** based on the value of the **use_webex_bot** variable.

-If **use_webex_bot** is equal to 1, then instead of querying ISE directly for host isolation, we invoke and **send_messages_to_webex** function which sends an alert formular into the Webex Alert Room.
+If **use_webex_bot** is equal to 1, then instead of querying ISE directly for host isolation, we invoke and **send_alert** function which sends an alert adaptive card into the Webex Room.

-This alert formular ask to the Administrator to confirm the isolation of the mentionned endpoint.

-Administrator just has to click on the confirmation button, then we see in the webex boot logic console, that this answer is captured and a the same ANC QUARANTINE query to ISE from **pxgrid_resources** is invoked but from the Webex Bot logic.
+So stop the syslog server, then edit the **syslog_server.py** script and change the value of the  **use_webex_bot** to **1**.
+And start again the syslog server.

+Run again the **1-send_syslog_from_syslogs_text_file.py** script in order to send again the syslog messages.

+Same things as before happen except the fact that instead of Query ISe for endpoint isolation, now an alert is sent to the Webex Alert Room.

-A confirmation message will be sent to the webex Alert room to confirm that the operation was executed.
+Confirm the host isolation in the Alert formular. a Final confirmation message will be sent in the Alert Room.
+Then you can check ISE ANC Policy Endpoint Assignment.

+Now the **pxgrid_resources** are invoked by the webex bot logic and not by the syslog server.

 # Lab 6 - Automate host isolation thanks to Cisco XDR Automation